Watch Video: Introduction to Ankle Instability

 With appropriate rehabilitation, including strengthening and proprioception training as well as splinting or bracing as required, most patients with ankle instability can be treated non-operatively.

 Surgery is usually reserved for patients whose symptoms are not adequately controlled with non-operative management.
 In addition, patients with significant intra-articular pathology (ex. talar Osteochondral lesion -OCL) that are noted on clinical or intraoperative examination to have gross ankle instability may benefit from stabilization of the attenuated lateral ligamentous structures.

 Anatomical repair of the outside (lateral) ankle ligaments is one common means of surgically stabilizing the ankle operatively.
 This procedure, called the Broström procedure, involves cutting the stretched out ligaments (anterior talofibular ligament or ATFL and calcaneofibular ligament or CFL) on the outside of the ankle and repairing them in a tightened position.

 Another operative treatment is a tendon reconstruction of the lateral ankle ligaments.
 This more complex procedure involves reinforcing the stretched out ligaments by weaving a tendon graft through bones in the outside of the ankle to provide additional support to this area.
 While many techniques for a free tendon graft have been described, it’s often preferable to replicate the normal anatomic alignment of the lateral ligaments to minimize any alteration of normal ankle mechanics.

-Properly performed ankle reconstruction surgery has a very high success rate in treating ankle instability.
+A properly performed ankle reconstruction surgery has a very high success rate in treating ankle instability.
 Failure can occur if a Brostrom procedure is done when the ligaments are grossly deficient or if mechanical abnormalities (ex. high arched foot) are left uncorrected.
 Despite a successful surgery, patients pursuing high risk activities may still re-sprain their ankle.